crhomere/LibraShare/README.md

 - Identify the nearest physical book to the requesting user using the Google Maps API.
 - Facilitate book transfer between users by updating the book's ownership in the database.
-- Enforce a one-week waiting period before a checked-out book can be checked out again.
+- Enforce a two-week waiting period before a checked-out book can be checked out again.

 <a name="Review and Rating System"></a>